containerd/overlaybd/README.md

 A `liboverlaybd.so` file is installed to `/usr/lib{64}/tgt/backing-store`, tgtd service has to be restarted to load this dynamic library as a backing-store module.
 Command-line tools are installed to `/opt/overlaybd/bin/`.

+During compilation, some third-party dependency libraries will be automatically downloaded, see `CMake/external<lib_name>.cmake`.
+If you are having problems to download, you could manually prepare these libs under `external/<lib_name>/src/`, see CMake [doc](https://cmake.org/cmake/help/latest/module/ExternalProject.html).

 ## Configuration

+### overlaybd config
 Default configure file `tgt-overlaybd.json` is installed to `/etc/overlaybd/`.

 ```json